-The playground has been built over several stages.
-Stage one and two of the playground commenced in May 2018.
-Initial works included the demolition of the existing playground, construction of the bike park, toddler's play area, BBQ facilities and the children's bicycle track.
+The playground is now completed and has been built over several stages.
+Stages one and two of the playground commenced in 2018 and works included the demolition of the existing playground, construction of the bike park, toddler's play area, BBQ facilities and the children's bicycle track.

-The completion of stage one, two and three of the project means the playground is open for the public to enjoy.
-Crews are progressing stage four of the project.
-The team have now completed the installation of all playground equipment and are finalising the sky tower with the shade sails, slide and platforms now installed.
+The completion of construction stages two, three and four mean the playground is now open for the public to enjoy.
+The team have completed the installation of all turf and playground equipment and finalised the sky tower with shade sails, a slide and platforms.
+Construction of the amenities block has also been completed.
+Sewer connection to allow for amenities use will take place in November 2020.

-The focus for the team now is the finalising the construction of public amenities, car park improvements and improvements to pedestrian access.
+The focus for the team now is finalising the car park upgrade, installing a sandstone wall along Yango Street, additional lookout works and more minor improvements to pedestrian access.

 This project is partly funded by: